zendesk/sell-custom-objects-invoices-app/doc/pt2.md

 Setup is ready.
 Please follow the next steps of tutorial.
 ```
 Now your schema is all set.
-You can review created Object Type and relation in **Admin Center** > **Sunshine** and we can proceed to running the app locally.
+You can review created Object Type and relation in **Admin Center** > **Sunshine** > **Objects** / **Relationships** and we can proceed to running the app locally.

 <h3 id="run-the-app-locally">Run the app locally</h3>
-5. Using your command-line interface navigate to the folder containing the app you want to test.
+Using your command-line interface navigate to the folder containing the app you want to test.

-6. Install dependencies if necessary:
+Install dependencies if necessary:

 `$ npm install`

-7. Start your app with the following command:
+Start your app with the following command:

 `$ npm start`

-8. Open a new window in your terminal and start the server:
+Open a new window in your terminal and start the server:

 `$ npm run server`

-9. In your browser's Address bar, click the shield icon on the right (Chrome) or lock icon on the left (Firefox) and agree to load an unsafe script (Chrome) or to disable protection (Firefox).
+Optionally: In your browser's Address bar, click the shield icon on the right (Chrome) or lock icon on the left (Firefox) and agree to load an unsafe script (Chrome) or to disable protection (Firefox).

 Note: Safari has no option to disable protection.